parasmittal099/Serverless_Scheduler/readme.md

 this is a free broker host which allows everyone. otherwise the broker host would be one of the lab machines with a custom config. (allow_anonymous true \n listener 1883)

-Changes which may lead to bugs: publish_to_topic in urlpattern of provider module is changed to publish_to_topic_mqtt
+## Things to fix at some point.

+These work but will be inefficient at scale.
+Everytime startup request is sent, it creates a new client and a new mqtt daemon subbed to "EVERYONE".
+Instead a new client should be made and subbed only at django server startup (lookup ready method in apps.py) this client should then be used in all other methods.
+So make a method mclient = get_mclient() which has a global var.

+To change the reference provider, change value in benchmark_results.txt and the global var in views.py/provider.

 ## Room for improvement

 ### 1. Runtime prediction model not specific to service

-Runtime of some service on p1 is predicted by a linear function f: predicted_runtime = f(cpu_usage_on_reference * cpu_efficiency_of_p1, memory_usage_on_reference * memory_efficiency_of_p1)
+Runtime of some service on p1 is predicted by a linear function f:

+$predicted\_runtime = f(cpu\_usage\_on\_reference * cpu\_efficiency\_of\_p1,\text{ } memory\_usage\_on\_reference * memory\_efficiency\_of\_p1)$

 where cpu_usage_on_reference and memory_usage_of_reference are usages of that service on reference providers.
 We know that this linear function, f , should ideally be different for each service. perhaps some services give runtime more on the basis of memory_stats than other who have heavier weightage for cpu_stats.
 We could train a linear regression model for each service and get f specific to the service.
-But at scale if PeerCompute has thousands of functions in the registry and thousands of providers.
+But at scale if PeerCompute has thousands of services in the registry and thousands of providers.
 For the training of these models, each function would have to be run on a lot of providers.
+Solution: Take a set of providers which represent diverse fast and slow providers.
+Run all services on them and based on that make a model for each service.
+Issue: This goes against the concept of decentralisation, like who gets to be in this set of model making providers.
+Better Solution: Divide all services into categories like compute-heavy, memory-heavy, both-heavy, io-heavy etc and make a prediction model for each category